Police Foundations

 Note: The Winter intake is offered in a continuous format, with no break in the Spring term.

-This full-time day program is also offered at the Pembroke Campus.
+This full-time program has Fall and Winter intakes over four semesters.
+The Winter intake runs four semesters consecutively.
+A condensed program of three semesters is also offered at the Pembroke Campus.
 Although the learning outcomes at the Ottawa and Pembroke Campuses are the same, the curriculum order and subject delivery are reflective of the local circumstances, which affect program delivery.

 Police Foundations program courses are also offered on a full-time and part-time basis through AC Online for students interested in pursuing studies online.

-A valid and clear Police Records Check is required for students who intend to pursue select volunteer opportunities during their program.
-We strongly encourage students to apply for the Police Records check with the Vulnerable Sector prior to commencing their studies.
+A valid and clear Police Records Check may be required for students who intend to pursue select volunteer opportunities during their program.
+We encourage students to apply for the Police Records check with the Vulnerable Sector prior to commencing their studies.

 Students seeking exemptions for required courses are strongly advised to submit relevant documentation well in advance of the commencement of the academic year.